Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2022-12-20-First-Famous-Piece-of-Art.md

 "Your first famous piece of art, my dear," she said, as she walked away, drawing in hand, and dog in tow.

-Every time I pass 134 Carlton Street, I will think of her, of her dog that I managed not to chastise, and of Gordon and how quickly he had to be taken from her.
+Every time I pass 134 Carlton Street, I will think of her, of her dog that I managed not to chastise, and of her son and how quickly he had to be taken from her.
 I will also think of the little frame with my little sketch&mdash;my first famous piece of art&mdash;hanging poetically within its focal point, a fall trinket.